 Condenser microphones, like the Rode NT1 mentioned above, are made in quite a different way and they are far more sensitive than dynamic mics, which makes them great for high-quality recording.

 This also comes at a cost as mentioned above, because you will have a lot of background noise unless you have a well-treated room.
 Condenser mics are usually more fragile than dynamic mics because of their design.

 They require phantom power on your interface, so make sure to get an audio interface that supports this.

-You definitely need a microphone stand when recording, as this will hold the microphone in the right position and minimise vibrations and noise caused by moving the microphone on cable by hand.
+You definitely need a microphone stand when recording, as this will hold the microphone in the right position and minimize vibrations and noise caused by moving the microphone on cable by hand.

-Pop filters are cheap pieces of equipment that prevent the recording of the explosive sounds when you talk (p from the word “popping” is the perfect example).
-They are placed on front of the microphone.
+Pop filters are cheap pieces of equipment that prevent the recording of explosive sounds when you talk (p from the word “popping” is the perfect example).
+They are placed in front of the microphone.

 Get the best possible sound quality at the source, don’t rely on editing later on!

 Building up a Mic Set

 Depending on the quality of sound you are looking to achieve, it may be necessary to splash out on a range of different microphones to cover all of your recording needs but you could just use some basic mics for everything and try to mix and master it to the best standard you can.
 This method will work a lot better if you record your tracks one at a time!